Pollock Surname

 Pollock Last Name Statistics demography

-The religious devotion of those carrying the surname is chiefly Presbyterian (63%) in Ireland.
+The religious adherence of those holding the surname is principally Presbyterian (63%) in Ireland.

-In The United States those holding the Pollock last name are 13.17% more likely to be registered Republicans than The US average, with 59.94% being registered to vote for the party.
+In The United States those holding the Pollock last name are 13.17% more likely to be registered with the Republican Party than the national average, with 59.94% being registered to vote for the political party.

 The amount Pollock earn in different countries varies greatly.
 In South Africa they earn 94.51% more than the national average, earning R 462,228 per year; in United States they earn 4.75% more than the national average, earning $45,199 USD per year and in Canada they earn 11.16% more than the national average, earning $55,227 CAD per year.